Bluetooth 5.0,USB Type-C 3.2, 5G, Up to WiFi 6 Dual-SIM standby

 Phantom Violet, Phantom Black, Phantom Silver

-Adaptive : The S21 Ultra automatically adjusts your refresh rate up to 120Hz
+Adaptive : The S21+ automatically adjusts your refresh rate up to 120Hz

 Standard: Just 60Hz

 On adaptive, navigating was as smooth as it can be, but it feels weird that it’s not just 120Hz all across the board.
 We get UP to 120Hz, but it’s not going to be consistent.
-Perhaps its just a little nudge towards being conservative to battery, delivering smoothness only when it needs to.
+I’m not saying that it’s a bad thing, but it’s just an unusual touch.

-Consistent frame rates, low-med intensity heat build up and good discharge rate.
-It can game well and handle the heat too.
+Consistent frame rates, med-high intensity heat build up and decent discharge rate.
+It can game, but keep it steady.

 Graphical Settings: Highest Possible